Water leaks

 Pos.Spare Part NoName

-1-Window frame seal
+1-Window frame sealing

-Windshields (direct glazing)
+Windshields (straight glazing)

-• Cause: Tears in sealant bead
+• Reason: Tears in the sealant bead

 • Corrective action: